Random neural networks for rough volatility: Random-weight neural network (RWNN)

 with~$\lambda$ the Lebesgue measure and $\Bb_r(\xx_0)$ the closed ball with radius $r>0$ and center~$\xx_0$. \end{definition} \begin{definition}[{Approximate differentiability,~\cite[Section~6.1.3]{Evans1992}}] Consider a measurable set $E\subset \RR^d$, a measurable map $f:E\rightarrow \RR^m$ and a point $\xx_0\in E$.
 The map~$f$ is approximately differentiable at~$\xx_0$ if there exists a linear map $\Dxx:\RR^d\rightarrow\RR^m$ such that

-Then~$\Dxx$ is called the approximate differential of~$f$ at~$\xx_0$. \end{definition} \begin{remark} The usual rules from classical derivatives, such as the uniqueness of the differential, and differentiability of sums, products and quotients, apply to approximately differentiable functions.
+Then~$\Dxx$ is called the approximate differential of~$f$ at~$\xx_0$. {We call~$f$ approximately differentiable almost everywhere if its approximately derivative exists almost everywhere.} \end{definition} \begin{remark} The usual rules from classical derivatives, such as the uniqueness of the differential, and differentiability of sums, products and quotients, apply to approximately differentiable functions.
 Moreover, the chain rule applies to compositions $\varphi\circ f$ when~$f$ is approximately differentiable at~$\xx_0$ and $\varphi$ is classically differentiable at $f(\xx_0)$. \end{remark} \begin{remark}[{\cite[Theorem~4, Section~6.1.3]{Evans1992}}] For $f\in \Ww_{\mathrm{loc}}^{1, p}\left(\mathbb{R}^{d}\right)$ and $1 \leq p \leq \infty$, $f$~is approximately differentiable almost everywhere and its approximate derivative equals its weak derivative almost everywhere.
 We will thus use the operator~$\Dxx$ to denote the weak derivative and approximate derivative interchangeably, to distinguish them from the classical derivative denoted by $\nabla$. \end{remark}